krishaamer/green-filter-research/research/literature/design.md

 Whitmarsh, L., Player, L., Jiongco, A., James, M., Williams, M., Marks, E., & Kennedy-Williams, P. (2022).
 Climate anxiety: What predicts it and how is it related to climate action? *Journal of Environmental Psychology*, *83*, 101866. <https://doi.org/10.1016/j.jenvp.2022.101866>

+*Why design is key to building trust in FinTech \| Star*.
+(2021). https://star.global/posts/fintech-product-design-podcast/.

 Wikirate.
-(2022).
+(2022a).
 Sharing data and creating impact: Fashion Revolution Brasil open up their data on WikiRate.
 In *Medium*.

 WikiRate.
 (2021). *Webinar: Envisioning and finding your place in an integrated and open labor data ecosystem*.

+Wikirate.
+(2022b).
+Introducing the Facility Checker: A new search tool uncovering living wage gaps in fashion supply….
+In *Medium*.

+WikiRate.
+(2023).
+WikiRate.
+In *WikiRate*. https://wikirate.org/Home.

 Will Europe get a superapp, and who will it be?
 (2022).
 In *Sifted*. https://sifted.eu/articles/europe-superapp-revolut-klarna/.